ChaiyavutC/UniHotkey-Python-edition/README.md

 - all from old [repository](https://github.com/ChaiyavutC/UniHotkey-AHK-edition)
 - better ForgotToChnageKeyboardLang
 - bettrr UI
-- mostly features compatible with MacOS
-- support UniversalClipboardSync to android, ios
 - more Addition Menu
 - implement with Google Translate, ChatGPT
 - support with Voicemeeter, AudioRelay